oqtane/oqtane.docs/src/pages/manuals/content/content-editor.md

 - **Footer Pane**: An additional pane often reserved for footer content.

 These pane options let administrators place modules precisely within the layout structure, which is divided into sections adding up to 100% of the layout width.
 The image shows this range of options, giving a visual reference of the **Move To >** menu options when working with themes that support complex layouts.
-This flexibility enables customized content presentation to best suit each page’s design.
+This flexibility enables customized content presentation to best suit each page's design.